 It’s 3:30 p.m. and your stomach is rumbling.
-That salad you ate for lunch hit the spot, but it just isn’t quite holding you over today.
+While that salad you ate for lunch hit the spot, it just isn’t quite holding you over today.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-If you’re following a keto diet and eating high-fat meals with moderate amounts of protein and plenty of vegetables for fiber, hopefully this doesn’t happen too often.
-But sometimes, a snack is inevitable.
+If you’re following a keto diet and eating high-fat meals with moderate amounts of protein and plenty of vegetables for fiber, hopefully, this doesn’t happen too often.
+But sometimes, needing a snack is inevitable.

 Ideally, you should approach a snack with the same philosophy as a meal.

 “Good keto-friendly snacks are balanced with quality sources of protein, healthy fats and minimal carbohydrates,” says Ariana Cucuzza, RD, a dietitian in the Center for Functional Medicine.
 “It should be something that will fuel and sustain the body until the next meal.”

 For example, whole seeds and nuts are good options.
 Walnuts, Brazil nuts and hazelnuts are among the most nutrient-dense choices, according to Cucuzza, while peanuts (which are actually a legume) have a less appealing fat profile.